 Gypsum Overview

 Nova Scotia has historically been one of the world’s largest suppliers of gypsum.
-Gypsum’s main use is as an ingredient in wallboard and most walls in Nova Scotia contain gypsum from the world's largest surface gypsum mine in Milford, Nova Scotia.
+Gypsum’s main use is as an ingredient in wallboard and most walls in Nova Scotia contain gypsum quarried in the province.

 327-342 million years ago, global sea levels rose and fell many times.
 This repeatedly flooded Nova Scotia with what we call the Windsor Sea.
 Nova Scotia was near the equator at that time so the sea also evaporated repeatedly in the tropical sun.